kcccr123/ue-reinforcement-learning/README.md

 ## About The Project

-Reinforcement learning framework designed specifically for integration with Unreal Engine.
+Deep reinforcement learning framework designed specifically for integration with Unreal Engine.

 Made for both developers and non-programmers, the library supports native code alongside Blueprint visual scripting, enabling users to implement learning agents within their Unreal projects regardless of their programming background.